AlexTheGeek/api-vdi/README.md

 - Templates

 You can find the frontend of this API [here](https://github.com/loimax/vdi).
-The documentation below is for the installation of the API, sheduler and the frontend.
+The documentation below is for the installation of the API, scheduler and the frontend.

 ## Installation without Docker
 ### Requirements